KatharineME/Recipe.how/laghman.md

 Place one person portion on a plate, you need to break the noodle by hand if it is too much.
 Add about 1/2 cup lamb stew on top and serve.
 Laghman needs to be served to each individual one by one, it tastes great when it is fresh.

 If you feel your noodle turned out a bit bland, add some extra salt to the boiling water.
 So your next batch noodle will turn out better.
 And this water after boiling noodle can also be served as soup.
 We were told since we were kids that it helps digest laghman.

-Enjoy and keep me posted on the comment how you like laghman